Pain Management

 “Pelvic Floor Botulinum Toxin Injections: For patients with refractory pelvic floor muscle spasm, botulinum toxin has been utilized to decrease spasm, therefore reducing pelvic pain.
 Botulinum toxin type A blocks the cholinergic transmission at the neuromuscular junction.
 Abbott et al.16 performed a double-blinded randomized, placebo-controlled trial in patients with CPP and demonstrated a significant decrease in dyspareunia and non-menstrual pain in the botulinum toxin group.
 In addition, they reported a significant reduction in pelvic floor pressure in the botulinum toxin group when compared to the pre-injection values.
 It is important to note that there were no statistically significant differences demonstrated between the groups in any of the previously mentioned parameters.

-“Neuromodulation: Neuromodulation has also used as a treatment for CPP.
-Neuromodulation is a nondestructive, neuromodulory technique that delivers electrical stimulation to the spinal cord or peripheral nerves for the treatment of chronic pain.
-Patients with CPP may benefit from spinal cord stimulation, sacral stimulation or peripheral nerve stimulation.
-In particular, tibial nerve stimulation, which is an in-office weekly procedure, has shown some promise in the treatment of pelvic pain, fecal incontinence and overactive bladder.”
+“Neuromodulation: Neuromodulation has also been used as a treatment for CPP.
+Neuromodulation is a nondestructive, neuromodulatory technique that delivers electrical stimulation to the spinal cord or peripheral nerves for the treatment of chronic pain.
+Patients with CPP may benefit from spinal cord stimulation, sacral stimulation, or peripheral nerve stimulation.
+In particular, tibial nerve stimulation, which is an in-office weekly procedure, has shown some promise in the treatment of pelvic pain, fecal incontinence, and overactive bladder.”

 “Our experience is mixed with GnRH antagonists, aromatase inhibitors, and bazedoxifene along with conjugated estrogens.
 Some patients obtain pain relief from these medications, but others discontinue them prematurely owing to high expectations of fast mitigation of symptoms.